bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

       }
     }

-Now that you have this temporary pre-signed `upload_url` at hand, you can upload the code signing file to AWS.
+Now that you have this temporary pre-signed `upload_url` at hand, you can upload the iOS code signing file to AWS.

 Example `curl` request: